Cham Sys MagicQ PC Introduction

 Back on the Bus please,

-So, we’ve had a nose around the main interface of the MagicQ.
+So, we’ve had a nose around the main interface of the MagicQ PC.
 While you have got the demo show loaded up, it’s worth looking around the different screens and options and press a few buttons (let’s face it – this is how most of us learn new software, anyway) .
 Given a bit of a kick start from our tour, it should be fairly easy to find your way around .
 The next stage is learning how to use all these windows and softbuttons to create and run your show.
 Luckily, On Stage Lighting will be producing a whole series of tutorials on using the MagicQ with both the basics and more complex features.
 Don’t forget to make sure your receive our updates via RSS feed or email.

 See you next time.